tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 As you can see, I could buy these resources (RAM and SSD) for my computer one year later.

+#### Last Challenges

+Two terrible events happened later: the mouse (literally) and the SSD stroke.

+**The first event** was the very day when I bought my first monitor.
+I was moving things to "install" it, but when I turned on the PC, it didn't work 😯.
+It was a jerk mouse that pissed and short-circuited the motherboard 😡.
+Its fate was also terrible: when it ran like crazy out of the computer when I opened it and lifted it, I let the computer fall out of phobia when I saw the little jerk running out, and then, the computer fell onto the mouse 💀.
+End of the story 🤪.

+That was in December 2018.
+I was about two months without a computer, and couldn't use the desk and monitor (for the first time) I just had bought.

+Again, I had to use my phone and paper to keep designing Piaxid and studying in "vacations" this time.

+I tend to go open-minded and philosophic when I don't have a computer or there's some power outage.
+It's another way to forcefully escape the routine, similar to gaming, writing, painting, etc.

+**The second event** was the SSD loss.

+**I enjoyed the Samsung SSD so much: it was the only premium part I had in my computer**.
+But something horrible happened one year after buying it (i.e., late 2019): there was a power outage that struck twice; I left for the university, and when I turned the PC on when I came back, it didn't turn on 😐.

+The voltage regulator I had didn't help at all, and *the posterior power strikes that day happened after the PC was off,* but even though, it got broken, so it was all frustrated 😡.

+You know.
+In a bottom third-world country, this happens all the time: life conditions are excessively hard to get by with.

+I couldn't afford a UPS until late 2020, so that's all I could do.

+The computer was fine, but the SSD died completely.

+As depicted above, you can see how **the Optiplex 745 lasted everything when plugged directly into the wall outlet.
+I wasn't close to having more than that set up at those times**.
+I used it "barebones," and it still worked.
+Of course, "Frankenstein" hardware is ordinary and supports faults, but refined electronics like SSDs are pretty delicate.

+I've been using mundane Kingston A400 SSDs until now.
+They turned out to be cheaper, good, and a bit slower than my original Samsung in practice.
+The protocol was to buy cheap 240GB SSDs when they get damaged, but *it's been over 4 years, and they haven't failed so far*.
+Maybe because *I could finally afford a (cheap) UPS*.
+Sorry for the Samsung one which was premium, loved, but didn't last more than a year 🤪.

+Since then, everything has been kind of peaceful with the Optiplex 790, except that 8GB of RAM (can't be expanded any further) has turned out lame at work.

+I hadn't bought a better workstation because I'm making major changes while building the office, and I take pretty seriously any heavy investment decisions.

+The Optiplex 790 has been with me for a long period of my career development (i.e., the last six years), including school and work.
+It has given me more challenges, but they were all addressed again.
+Finally, I've been developing the present and future of the office with this machine.

 ## References

 [1] tobiasbriones/word-knowledge: App that lets you play word games for fun or